 Administer Rinteca as a 90-minute intravenous infusion followed by LV and 5-FU.
-The currently recommended regimens are shown in Table 1.
 A reduction in the starting dose by one dose level of Rinteca may be considered for patients with any of the following conditions: prior pelvic/abdominal radiotherapy, performance status of 2, or increased bilirubin levels.
 Dosing for patients with bilirubin >2 mg/dL cannot be recommended because there is insufficient information to recommend a dose in these patients.

 Rinteca Injection must be diluted prior to infusion.
 Rinteca should be diluted in 5% Dextrose Injection, USP, (preferred) or 0.9% Sodium Chloride Injection, USP, to a final concentration range of 0.12 mg/mL to 2.8 mg/mL.
 Other drugs should not be added to the infusion solution.